-Mathematical/Statistical Literature and Problems
+Mathematical & Statistical Literature and Problems Research Project

 The Graduate Committee has approved the following guidelines and deadlines for the MATH 501/STAT 501 Literature and Problems Research Project required of MA/MS students.
-The deadlines given here are for students expecting to complete their work in Spring term.
-Students expecting to complete their work during a term other than Spring term should determine their deadlines by making the obvious changes.
+The deadlines given here are for students expecting to complete their work in Spring Term.
+Students expecting to complete their work during a term other than Spring Term should determine their deadlines by making the obvious changes.

-Each student makes arrangements with a faculty member to act as project advisor.
-In this document these people will be referred to, respectively, as the MS coordinator, the project advisor, and the second faculty member.
+In this document faculty will be referred to, respectively, as the MS program coordinator, the project advisor, and the second faculty member.

-1. In the seminar, a student, working with a faculty project advisor, (1) prepares a paper which will involve the reading of one or more journal articles and (2) presents a colloquium presentation on the paper.
+- Each student makes arrangements with a faculty member to act as project advisor.
+In the 501 seminar, a student, working with a faculty project advisor, (1) prepares a paper which will involve the reading of one or more journal articles and (2) presents a colloquium presentation on the paper.
 Students are expected to work in an area in which they have already had substantial preparation including some 400- or 500- level course work.

-4. Once it is known which faculty member will be acting as the project advisor, the student is to locate a faculty member to serve as a second reader.
+- Once it is known which faculty member will be acting as the project advisor, the student is to locate a faculty member to serve as a second reader.
 The second faculty member's primary responsibility will be, together with the project advisor, to read the first draft and to approve the final draft of the paper.
 The second faculty member also attends and approves the student’s colloquium talk.
 The project advisor may or may not wish to consult with the second faculty member during the project.
 The student should tell the second faculty member about the plan for the project and should keep him or her informed about the progress in the project.

 - By the end of the sixth week of Winter Term, the student must inform the MS program coordinator, in writing, of which journal article or articles the student and the advisor have agreed will form the basis for the project.